 If you are single and feeling lonely, you are not alone.

 New Zealanders who are single (and not in a family nucleus) are much more likely to feel lonely than couples without any children.
-Whilst two thirds of couples without children do not feel lonely any of the time, only 46% of singles (not in a family nucleus) feel the same way.
+Whilst over two thirds (70.2%) of couples without children do not feel lonely any of the time, only half (49.3%) of singles (not in a family nucleus) feel the same way.
 Put another way, over half of singles (not in a family nucleus) feel lonely at least a little of the time.

 The increased feelings of loneliness extend across all the different levels of loneliness – from being more lonely most/all of the time to being more lonely a little of the time.
 So, if you are single and feeling lonely we empathise with you.